mohd-faizy/feature-engineering-hacks/README.md

 - **Recall**: This is the percentage of instances that are actually positive that the model predicts as positive.

 - **F1 score**: This is a measure of the model's overall performance.
-It is calculated as the harmonic mean of the precision and recall.

-Feature selection and feature engineering are important steps in machine learning.
+It is calculated as the harmonic mean of the precision and recall.Feature selection and feature engineering are important steps in machine learning.
 By selecting the right features and engineering them correctly, you can improve the performance of your model.